-Preheat oven to 400 degrees and line a baking sheet with parchment paper.
+Preheat oven to 400 degrees Fahrenheit and line a baking sheet with parchment paper.
 Set aside.

 Remove dough from refrigerator and separate into 6 equal pieces.
 Roll each piece of dough into a rough circle, about ⅛" thick.

-Remove apples from refrigerator and distribute filling between the 6 pie crusts.
-Fold dough up around apple filling and pinch together, leaving a 'window' on the top.
+Distribute apple filling between the 6 pie crusts.
+Fold dough up around apple filling and pinch together, leaving a 'window' open on top.

-Bake for 30-35 minutes or until crust is golden brown.
+Bake for about 30-35 minutes, or until crust is golden brown.
 Remove and allow to cool for 5 minutes before transferring off baking sheet.
-May be served warm or room temperature.
+Galettes can be served warm, room temperature, or cold.

 Optionally: Serve with whipped cream or vanilla ice cream.